Mining for Strong Gravitational Lenses with Self-supervised Learning: Methods

-\item \textbf{Galactic extinction:} We first de-redden the image according to its tabulated SFD $E(B-V)$ value \citep{SFD1998Dust}, simulating a view of the galaxy with no foreground dust.
-Then, we randomly sample a new $E(B-V)$ value from a log-normal distribution fit to the dataset and artificially redden the image with this random $E(B - V)$.
-Details on the log-normal $E(B - V)$ distribution and photometric conversions between $E(B-V)$ and transmission can be found in Appendix \ref{app:augmentations}.
+\item \textit{Galactic extinction:} We first deredden the image according to its tabulated SFD $E(B-V)$ value \citep{SFD1998Dust}, simulating a view of the galaxy with no foreground dust.
+Then, we randomly sample a new $E(B-V)$ value from a lognormal distribution fit to the dataset and artificially redden the image with this random $E(B - V)$.
+Details on the lognormal $E(B - V)$ distribution and photometric conversions between $E(B-V)$ and transmission can be found in Appendix \ref{app:augmentations}.

-\item \textbf{Rotation/Orientation:} We randomly flip the image across each axis with 50\% probability, then rotate by a random angle sampled from $\mathcal{U} (0, 2\pi)$.
+\item \textit{Rotation/Orientation:} We randomly flip the image across each axis with 50\% probability, then rotate by a random angle sampled from $\mathcal{U} (0, 2\pi)$.

-\item \textbf{Size Scaling:} We randomly re-size the image to between 90\% and 110\% of its original size, to simulate views of a galaxy at different distances.
-We do not account for the change in redshift or resolution corresponding to such changes in distance, and simply rescale with bilinear interpolation.
+\item \textit{Size Scaling:} We randomly resize the image to between 90\% and 110\% of its original size to simulate views of a galaxy at different distances.
+We do not account for the change in redshift or resolution corresponding to such changes in distance and simply rescale with bilinear interpolation.

-\item \textbf{Point Spread Function (PSF) blur:} We model additional PSF smoothing (on top of the existing inherent PSF smoothing in the image) by applying Gaussian blur to each channel.
-The amount of blurring (i.e., the width $\sigma$ of the blurring kernel) is parameterized by log-normal fits to the PSF distribution found in the data (see Appendix \ref{app:augmentations} for details).
+\item \textit{Point Spread Function (PSF) blur:} We model additional PSF smoothing (on top of the existing inherent PSF smoothing in the image) by applying Gaussian blur to each channel.
+The amount of blurring (i.e., the width $\sigma$ of the blurring kernel) is parameterized by lognormal fits to the PSF distribution found in the data (see Appendix \ref{app:augmentations} for details).

-\item \textbf{Jitter and crop:} We translate the image center along each respective axis by $i,j$ pixels, where $i,j \sim \mathcal{U}(-7,7)$, before cropping out the central 96$\times$96 pixels.
+\item \textit{Jitter and crop:} We translate the image center along each respective axis by $i,j$ pixels, where $i,j \sim \mathcal{U}(-7,7)$, before cropping out the central 96$\times$96 pixels.

-\item \textbf{Gaussian noise:} We add additional Gaussian noise to the image (on top of the inherent noise already present) by sampling a noise level from log-normal distributions tuned for each filter channel.
+\item \textit{Gaussian noise:} We add additional Gaussian noise to the image (on top of the inherent noise already present) by sampling a noise level from lognormal distributions tuned for each filter channel.
 The noise in each channel is uncorrelated, since images are taken at different times and/or with different telescopes.
 See Appendix \ref{app:augmentations} for details on how each channel's noise distribution is parameterized.

 \end{itemize}